Paladins (video game): Controversies

 In response to accusations that the game is an Overwatch clone, Hi-Rez COO Todd Harris said that “While Overwatch is a fine game, it was not the inspiration for Paladins.
 Game development is an interactive process with ideas coming from many past projects.
 For the hero shooter genre, the game that deserves the most credit is Team Fortress 2.
 We released a TF2 inspired class-based shooter called Global Agenda way back in 2010.
-Paladins was conceived as a fantasy version of Global Agenda and of the approximately 85 combat abilities currently in Paladins, the vast majority are from the game Global Agenda we made 10 years ago".
+Paladins was conceived as a fantasy version of Global Agenda and of the approximately 85 combat abilities currently in Paladins, the vast majority are from the game Global Agenda we made 10 years ago."

-In 2018, Hi-Rez Studios CEO Stew Chisam pointed out the similarities between Ash and Overwatch's last fighter Brigitte Lindholm, stating "If I happened to notice and point out any similarities between these two characters, would that make me the Pot calling the Kettle black, or the Kettle calling the Pot black?
-This will keep me up tonight unless I get a clear answer".
+In 2018, Hi-Rez Studios CEO Stew Chisam pointed out the similarities between the Paladins champion Ash and Overwatch hero Brigitte, stating "If I happened to notice and point out any similarities between these two characters, would that make me the Pot calling the Kettle black, or the Kettle calling the Pot black?
+This will keep me up tonight unless I get a clear answer."

 In an advertisement released in 2018, Paladins Strike used an artwork from Overwatch.
-Hi-Rez Studios' art director responded by stating "This art was created by a overseas partner studio for paladins strike and had not much in the way of oversight in its content creation by anyone internally at Hi-Rez.
-We will be looking into this immediately".
+Hi-Rez Studios's art director responded by stating "This art was created by a overseas partner studio for paladins strike and had not much in the way of oversight in its content creation by anyone internally at Hi-Rez.
+We will be looking into this immediately."

-The loot boxes introduced in the game by an update were criticized by players, which could make the game too much pay to win.
+The loot boxes introduced in the game by an update were criticized by players, believing it could make the game too "pay-to-win".
 The game also received these allegations when it introduced a new in-game currency in a beta patch.